Freedom of religion in Asia by country: Turkey

 The Constitution of Turkey establishes the country as a secular state and provides for freedom of belief and worship and the private dissemination of religious ideas.
 However, other constitutional provisions for the integrity of the secular state restrict these rights.
 The constitution prohibits discrimination on religious grounds.

-Article 219 of the penal code prohibits imams, priests, rabbis and other religious leaders from "reproaching or vilifying" the government or the laws of the state while performing their duties, punishable by several months in prison.
+The penal code prohibits imams, priests, rabbis and other religious leaders from "reproaching or vilifying" the government or the laws of the state while performing their duties, punishable by several months in prison.

-Religious affiliation is listed on national identity cards, despite Article 24 of the 1982 constitution which forbids the compulsory disclosure of religious affiliation.
+Religious affiliation is noted on the chips of national identity cards.
 Members of some religious groups, such as the Baháʼí, are unable to state their religious affiliation on their cards because it is not included among the option, and thus must report their religion as "unknown" or "other".

 Treatment of Muslims

 The Turkish government oversees Muslim religious facilities and education through its Directorate of Religious Affairs, under the authority of the Prime Minister.
-The directorate regulates the operation of the country's 77,777 registered mosques and employs local and provincial imams (who are civil servants).
+The directorate regulates the operation of the country's 89,817 registered mosques and employs local and provincial imams (who are civil servants).
 Sunni imams are appointed and paid by the state.
 Historically, Turkey's Alevi Muslim minority has been discriminated against within the country.
 However, since the 2000s, various measures granting Alevis more equal recognition as a religious group have been passed at the local and national levels of government.
-Other Muslim minorities, such as Shia Muslims, largely do not face government interference in their religious practice, but also receive no support from the state.
+In the past, other Muslim minorities, such as Shia Muslims, largely have not faced government interference in their religious practice, but also received no support from the state.

 Since the 2000s Turkish Armed Forces have dismissed several members for alleged Islamic fundamentalism.